 In 2001, a new directional and site location system was put in place on the Greenbelt within Boise City limits to help Greenbelt users know exactly where they are in case they need to call for help.
 The Distance and Orientation Trail System (DOTS) is a series of 20-inch white spots painted onto the Greenbelt pavement every tenth of a mile.
 Inside the white spots are black numbers and letters that describe the user's location on the Greenbelt.

-The numbers represent how far that spot is from zero -- the 8th Street pedestrian bridge.
-The letters inside the spot indicate what sector of the Greenbelt it is on, such as the northwest quadrant,or the southeast quadrant.
-The Greenbelt is maintained by the Boise Parks & Recreation Department working in conjunction with local land owners and public agencies to expand and improve the existing pathway.
+The numbers represent how far that spot is from the "zero point" at the 8th Street pedestrian bridge at the Anne Frank Human Rights Memorial.
+The letters inside the spot indicate what sector of the Greenbelt it is on, such as the northwest quadrant, or the southeast quadrant.
+The Greenbelt is maintained by the Boise Parks & Recreation Department working in conjunction with local landowners and public agencies to expand, maintain, and improve the existing pathway.

 Explore the trails following the Boise River

 Every day, thousands of people will put on their shoes and hit the paved path along the Boise River called the Boise Greenbelt.
 They may be exploring, exercising, enjoying the natural beauty, or just getting some fresh air and a stroll.
 It is a beautiful place, The Boise Greenbelt is a major part of the Boise LIfestyle offering year-round fun including biking, hiking, splashing in the river, fishing, spectacular bird watching, and miles of it.
 From Lucky Peak Dam, follow the river west downstream while it gently moves through downtown Boise and on to Garden City.
 You can eventually make your way to Eagle Island State Park in Eagle.